You are here: Home > NICHD Medical Genetics Training Fellowship Program

 The PDEGEN also sponsors a combined medical genetics and pediatric endocrinology fellowship that leads to certification by both the American Board of Medical Genetics and the American Board of Pediatrics Sub-Board on Pediatric Endocrinology after 5–6 years of training (after approval by each Board).

-Graduates in pediatrics or combined pediatrics/internal medicine ACGME (Accreditation Council for Graduate Medical Education)–approved residency programs in the United States who are either citizens or legal residents (green-card holders) of this country are eligible.
-We encourage applicants with previous Ph.D. training or graduates of an MD/PhD program to apply for this unique fellowship, which aims to bridge two very relevant sub-specialties of pediatric medicine: genetics and endocrinology.
+Graduates of pediatrics or combined pediatrics/internal medicine residency programs, approved by the ACGME (Accreditation Council for Graduate Medical Education), in the United States who are either citizens or legal residents (green-card holders) of this country are eligible.
+We encourage applicants with previous PhD training or graduates of an MD/PhD program to apply for this unique fellowship, which aims to bridge two highly relevant sub-specialties of pediatric medicine: genetics and endocrinology.